WQRice/CRUDApplicationGenerator/README.md

 - npm install fs-extra

 ## Install
--Go to the directory you want to install this package or skip this step to install it globally.
+- Go to the directory you want to install this package or skip this step to install it globally.
 ```
 cd directoryPath
 npm init
 ```
--install it from our deploy branch
+- install it from our deploy branch
 ```
 npm install https://WQRice@bitbucket.org/summerinterns2018/spring-ojet-generator.git#Deploy
 ```